-- (a) All forms, pleadings, proposed orders, correspondence or other documents submitted to the Commission shall: - (1) be typewritten or printed legibly on 8 2" by 11" by 11" paper, unless electronically filed; - (2) refer to the Commission file number if assigned; - (3) bear the typed or printed name, mailing address, telephone number, and signature, of the person who prepared the document, including the firm name if applicable; and - (4) include the attorney's Oklahoma Bar Association number, if the document is submitted by an attorney licensed to practice law in Oklahoma. - (b) The signature of an attorney or party constitutes the following: - (1) a certification that the claim, request for benefits, request for additional benefits, controversion of benefits, request for a hearing, pleading, form, motion, or other paper has been read; - (2) that to the best of his or her knowledge, information, and belief formed after reasonable inquiry, it is well grounded in fact and is warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law; and - (3) that it is not brought for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation. - (c) If a claim, request for benefits, request for additional benefits, request for hearing, pleading, motion, or other paper: - (1) is not signed, it shall be stricken unless it is signed promptly after the omission is called to the attention of the pleader or movant; or - (2) is signed in violation of the AWCA, the Commission, including Administrative Law Judges, on motion or on their own initiative, shall impose an appropriate sanction as prescribed in 85A O.S. § 83. - (d) An electronic signature using acceptable electronic signature technology may be used to sign a document or a form and shall have the same force and effect as a hand written signature. - (d)(e) All documents filed with the Commission shall be served on all parties and shall have a certificate of service setting forth the manner of such service.
-A copy of all correspondence addressed to the Commission with respect to a pending matter shall be sent to all parties at the time it is sent to the Commission and shall list the parties to whom copies were sent.

-(e)(f) All forms filed with the Commission shall be file-stamped by the Clerk of the Commission on the date of receipt.
+- (a) All forms, pleadings, proposed orders, correspondence or other documents submitted to the Commission shall: - (1) be typewritten or printed legibly on 8 2" by 11" paper; - (2) refer to the Commission file number if assigned; - (3) bear the typed or printed name, mailing address, telephone number, and signature, of the person who prepared the document, including the firm name if applicable; and - (4) include the attorney's Oklahoma Bar Association number, if the document is submitted by an attorney licensed to practice law in Oklahoma. - (b) The signature of an attorney or party constitutes the following: - (1) a certification that the claim, request for benefits, request for additional benefits, controversion of benefits, request for a hearing, pleading, form, motion, or other paper has been read; - (2) that it is well grounded in fact and is warranted by existing law or a good faith argument for the extension, modification, or reversal of existing law; and - that it is not brought for any improper purpose, such as to harass or to cause unnecessary delay or needless increase in the cost of litigation. - (c) If a claim, request for benefits, request for additional benefits, request for hearing, pleading, motion, or other paper: - (1) is not signed, it shall be stricken unless it is signed promptly after the omission is called to the attention of the pleader or movant; or - (2) is signed in violation of the AWCA, the Commission, including Administrative Law Judges, on motion or on their own initiative, shall impose an appropriate sanction as prescribed in 85A O.S. § 83. - (d) All documents filed with the Commission shall be served on all parties and shall have a certificate of service setting forth the manner of such service.
+A copy of all correspondence addressed to the Commission with respect to a pending matter shall be sent to all parties at the time it is sent to the Commission and shall list the parties to whom copies were sent. - (e) All forms filed with the Commission shall be file-stamped by the Clerk of the Commission on the date of receipt. - Should be 8 1⁄2" x 11".